Artificial Intelligence Governance for New Zealand Technology Companies

 We are a 20-person startup.
 Is governance realistic at our stage?

 Yes.
 Early-stage governance is lighter than you expect.
 A startup does not need the same framework as a bank.
-We build governance that matches your current size and scales with you -- typically starting with Privacy Act compliance for your AI product, a basic AI ethics policy, and documentation that satisfies enterprise procurement questions.
+We build what matches your current size and scale with you, typically starting with Privacy Act 2020 compliance for your AI product, a basic ethics policy, and documentation that satisfies enterprise procurement questions.
 Most startups complete the initial framework in 4-6 weeks alongside normal product development.

 How does ISO 42001 certification help us win deals?